reside-ic/privateer2/development.md

 privateer2 --path tmp --as=bob restore data
 ```

-or see the commands to do this outselves:
+or see the commands to do this ourselves:

 ```
 privateer2 --path tmp --as=bob restore data --dry-run